Cohaesus/Flour/README.md

-# CakePHP 2.x Site Build Boilerplate
+# Self-Raising CakePHP 2.x Site Build Boilerplate
 This is an attempt at automating our cake builds at [Cohaesus](http://www.cohaesus.co.uk).

 ## Requirements